Kaholaz/telekino/README.md

 ## To developers

-Black and pylint is used for formatting and linting.
+Black and ruff is used for formatting and linting.
 The following command can be used to format the code:

 ```shell
 black .
 ```

+Please use the [pre-commit](https://pre-commit.com/) framework to ensure code-quality for committed code.
+Once the development environment has been set up, run `pre-commit install` to install the pre-commit hook.